You can live your life free from an eating disorder. Recovery is possible.

 - Understanding Stages of Change in the Recovery Process

 - Slips, Lapses and Relapses: Tips for Challenging Situations

 - 12 Ideas for Negotiating the Holidays

 Developing and Maintaining a Positive Body Image

-Negative Body image can be one of the first triggers of an eating disorder and one of the final and toughest stages of recovery.
-Use these tools to practice improving yours every day.
+Negative body image can be one of the first triggers of an eating disorder, and recovery from an eating disorder may include overcoming body dissatisfaction.
+Use these tools to practice improving your body image every day.
 Learn more.